TRON-Bioinformatics/neofox/docs/source/02_installation.md

 - Building a docker image that automates the installation into a container
 - A set of detailed step by step installation instructions without docker

-The first approach has the lowest entry barrier to use neofox as a command line tool.
+The first approach has the lowest entry barrier to use NeoFox as a command line tool.
 While the second provides access to the command line tool and allows the integration of the NeoFox API.

 ## Build and run the docker image